 top of page

-My paintings begin as carefully constructed designs using architectural tools.
-Each composition is built through measured forms and structured geometry, but for me, these shapes extend far beyond mathematics — they carry their own meaning, energy, and visual language.
+Smith begins each painting as a carefully constructed design created with architectural tools.
+Every composition is built through measured forms and structured geometry, but for her, these shapes extend far beyond mathematics — carrying their own meaning, energy, and visual language.

 A square can create a sense of stability and grounding.
 A triangle introduces movement and direction.
 A circle brings softness, openness, and flow.
 As these forms interact, they create a quiet dialogue within the painting itself — a balance of tension, rhythm, and harmony.

-Once the composition is complete, color takes over — my favorite part of the process.
-I often begin with a single color that sets the emotional tone of the piece.
-From there, the palette evolves intuitively, each color responding to the next, pushing and pulling against one another until the painting settles into its own distinct voice.
+Once the composition is complete, color takes over — Smith’s favorite part of the process.
+She often begins with a single color that establishes the emotional tone of the piece.
+From there, the palette evolves intuitively, with each color responding to the next, pushing and pulling against one another until the painting settles into its own distinct voice.

-Recently, I completed a full renovation of my home studio — a space designed entirely around creativity, light, and the daily rhythm of making art.
-What was once an unfinished basement has been transformed into a bright, modern working studio where I can paint on a larger scale, experiment freely, and fully immerse myself in the creative process.
-Creating this space was about more than renovation — it was about building an environment that reflects the energy of the work itself: vibrant, intentional, optimistic, and full of possibility.
+Recently, Smith completed a full renovation of her home studio — a space designed entirely around creativity, light, and the daily rhythm of making art.
+What was once an unfinished basement has been transformed into a bright, modern working studio where she can paint on a larger scale, experiment freely, and fully immerse herself in the creative process.
+Creating this space was about more than renovation; it was about building an environment that reflects the energy of the work itself: vibrant, intentional, optimistic, and full of possibility.

 bottom of page